 Now you’ve become a Wellbeing Champion, you could take it further by exploring some of the links below.

-Log your action to become a Wellbeing Champion.
+Log your action to become a Wellbeing Champion and find out how to get your hands on the badge.

 By becoming a Wellbeing Champion, you’ll be working towards Sustainable Development Goal 3: Good Health and Well-Being.